© 2026 Louisville Public Media

 Stream: News Music Classical

-The Black Crowes' Chris Robinson: “Rock and roll isn’t a science."
+The Black Crowes' Chris Robinson: “Rock and roll isn’t a science"

 Watch the interview above and then check out the video below.

-Kyle is the WFPK Music Director.
+Kyle is the WFPK Program Director.
 Email Kyle at kmeredith@lpm.org

-Louisville Public Media depends on donations from members – generous people like you – for the majority of our funding.
+LPM depends on donations from members – generous people like you – for the majority of our funding.
 You can help make the next story possible with a donation of $10 or $20.
 We'll put your gift to work providing news and music for our diverse community.